jrevc/jrev-reviews/reviews/2025-02-07_strange-pictures.md

 Each drawing gradually expands our perspective, revealing unexpected connections.
 It’s a unique way of delivering a story.
 Assumptions are introduced, inverted, and shattered.
 Seemingly unimportant people and events take on a whole new significance once their role within the diorama is made clear.

 Author Uketsu&mdash;by all accounts a mysterious figure himself&mdash;has a knack for the quiet and eerie.
 Each scene and each event is described in sparse and simple language.
 It’s in the negative space where the horror resides.
-Much like the simple drawings that each chapter is structured around, there is the suggestion of a deeper and darker terror in what’s being suggested but not outright told.
+Much like the simple drawings that each chapter is structured around, the text holds the suggestion of a deeper and darker terror in what’s not outright told.

 When the terrible things finally happen, they almost feel welcome.
 In its most horrifying moments, Uketsu fulfills the promises that *Strange Pictures* initially makes: that violence and tragedy are lurking in the unseen spaces of his minimal prose.
 Each incident is a release and a further step back from the diorama, until all is made clear at the very end.